charnwoodstoves

 Can I install a wood burner myself?

-The installation of a wood burner is a highly specialised job and should be carried out by a trained professional.
+The installation of a house wood burner is a highly specialised job and should be carried out by a trained professional.
 It is by no means a project to take on yourself, as if it is done incorrectly, it could be very dangerous.

 If the stove and flue are not connected properly, or if the flue isn’t installed correctly, it can lead to harmful fumes entering the room, which can pose a significant safety risk to yourself and your family.

-We recommend a visit from an HETAS qualified installer, who will be able to safely install your flue system.
+We recommend a visit from an HETAS qualified installer, who will be able to safely install a log burner and its flue system.
 By using a registered installer, you have the confidence that you are receiving expert, trustworthy advice and your flue will be installed properly.
 A correctly installed wood burner will be safe, efficient and long-lasting.

-Here at Charnwood, we work with a network of specialist installers, so you can be safe in the knowledge that your wood burner will not only be fitted correctly, but will be installed to last long-term.
+Here at Charnwood, we work with a network of specialist installers, so you can be safe in the knowledge that your wood burner installation will not only be fitted correctly but will be installed to last long-term.

 To also find out how to clean a wood burner glass, view here.